andyferris/Dictionaries.jl/README.md

  * `getindex(::AbstractDictionary{I, T}, ::I) --> T`
  * `keys(::AbstractDictionary{I, T}) --> AbstractIndices{I}`
+ * A constructor `MyDictionary(values, indices)` returning a dictionary with the given `indices` and values set to `values`, matched by iteration.
+Alternatively, `values` may be a scalar in the broadcasting sense, where all elements are set to the same value.

 Built upon just these, a range of useful functionality is provided, generally consistent with `AbstractArray`. **NOTE:** When iterating an `AbstractDictionary`, keep in mind that only the values are iterated (like `AbstractArray`) and not key-value pairs (like `AbstractDict`).
 This provides a more consistent usage of `map`, `filter`, `reduce`, `broadcast`, and the functions in *SplitApplyCombine.jl* and *Indexing.jl*.